-In this post, we will see how to backup and restore Group Policy Objects and Settings in Windows 8.
+In this post, we will see how to backup and restore Group Policy Objects and Settings in Windows 11/10 or Windows Server.
 To do this, you will need to download and install Group Policy Management Console first.

 Once you have done this, Run gpmc.msc and hit Enter to open the Group Policy Management Console or GPMC.
 Do note that you will have to be logged in using domain credentials.